yashburshe/CS4530-Fall-2025/Assignments/ip2/ip2.md

 In `./client/src/services/collectionService.ts`, implement the following service functions:

-- `getCollectionsByUsername`: Fetches all collections for a user
+- `getAllCollectionsByUsername`: Fetches all collections for a user
-  - The getCollectionsByUsername function retrieves all collections for a specific user with proper authorization.
+  - The getAllCollectionsByUsername function retrieves all collections for a specific user with proper authorization.
 Make a GET request using axios.get().
 The usernameToView is a path parameter, while currentUsername is a query parameter for permissions.
 Check for status 200 and throw "Error while fetching all collections" if it fails.
 Return res.data, containing an array of PopulatedDatabaseCollection objects.

 - `getCollectionById`: Fetches a single collection by ID
   - The getCollectionById function fetches a single collection by ID with user authorization.
 Use axios.get(), where the collectionId is specified as the path parameter and the username is included as the query parameter.
 Verify status 200 and throw "Error while fetching collection" on failure.
 Return res.data with the PopulatedDatabaseCollection object.